-The Periodic Table a.
+The Feriodic Table a.
 Elements are listed in the table from left to right and top to bottom in particular groups (by column) and periods (by row).
 Sentence Order b.
 Thus, the table is a quick reference helping researchers to determine which elements might behave the same chemically or which could have similar atomic structures or weights.
-1) weights.
 2) c.
 To begin with, it describes the atomic structure of every known chemical element in a highly organized way.
 3) d.
 The periodic table of elements is an invaluable reference tool for chemists.
-4) e.
+4) 5) e.
+Secondly, scientists often have a poster of the table in their laboratory.
+6) f.
 To sum up, the table is an essential tool for scientists since it alleviates the need to memorize the properties of each element.
-5) 6) f.
+Irrelevant g.
 Moreover, elements in each group or period have similar or dissimilar characteristics and no two elements are the same.
 1. The sentence you listed as 1) above should be the topic sentence.
 Write the topic and controlling idea 2.
-The correct order for the supporting sentences and detail sentences is [] [] [] 3.
-List the transitional words that helped you to order the sentences: 4.
+The correct order for the supporting sentences is [] [] [].
+3. List the transitional words that helped you to order the sentences: 4.
 Which type of support (see Exercise 1 above) do the supporting sentences provide?
 Write It!
-Exercise 3: For the two topics given below, write one topic sentence and two to three suppo sentences. orting 1.
-Topic: A topic currently trending on social media Topic Sentence Supporting Sentence 1
+Exercise 3: For the two topics given below, write one topic sentence and two to three supposentences. orting 1.
+Topic: A popular topic on social media (SNS) Topic Sentence Supporting Sentence 1

 Supporting Sentence 2

 Supporting Sentence 3

-) Tania.
-A place weath visiting

 2. Topic: A place worth visiting

 Topic Sentence

 Supporting Sentence 1

+Supporting Sentence 1

 Supporting Sentence 2

 Supporting Sentence 3

 Exercise 4: Read through your topic sentences and supporting sentences above.
 Use the checklist below to consider their features and function.
-If the answer to the question is "Yes," put a checkmark (\checkmark) in the box.
+If the answer to the question is "Yes," put a checkmark ( $\checkmark$ ) in the box.